Chella Choi was a member of the 2006 Korean

 but in the end just fell short, finishing 86th on the year

 end money list.
 Her best finish was a 20th.
-So she will have
+Choi's record

-career to date.
-She scored her first two top tens, had a fabulous
+She scored her first two top tens, had a fabulous US Women's

-US Women's Open where she nearly made another top ten, and
+Open where she nearly made another top ten, and made over

-list.
-She also had a scoring average below par for the first
+also had a scoring average below par for the first time ever.

-time ever.
-This performance positioned her as one of the most
+This performance positioned her as one of the most promising

 In 2012, Chella took another huge leap forward